srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 SIM Programming
 ---------------

 As outlined previously, this set-up uses the OnePlus 8t, during internal tests it was found that this phone (and other OnePlus devices) sometimes connect to the network more easily in a roaming scenario.
-Due to this, the PLMN of the SIM needs to be different to that of the cell.
+This is achieved by setting different PLMNs for the cell and the ISIM in the phone.

-This is done by reprogramming the ISIM to set the MMC, MNC, IMSI and other credentials to test values using a SIM reader and pySIM.
-The following steps were taken to do this.
+The MMC, MNC, IMSI and other credentials in the ISIM can be set by reprogramming.
+We reprogrammed our SysmoISIM-SJA2 using the following steps.

 Download `pySim <https://github.com/osmocom/pysim>`_ :